Is Scaling and Root Planing the Same as a Deep Cleaning?

 Protect your oral health with gum disease treatment

 It’s important to understand that while there is no cure for gum disease, the condition can be treated and controlled with proper periodontal care.
-Our team at Premier Periodontics are experts at helping patients improve and maintain their periodontal health and routinely perform scaling and root planing for Bellevue, Mercer Island, Olympia, Kent, Redmond, Everett, and Kirkland, WA patients.
+Our team at Premier Periodontics are experts at helping patients improve and maintain their periodontal health and routinely perform scaling and root planing for Bellevue, Mercer Island, Olympia, Redmond, Everett, and Kirkland, WA patients.
 If you have signs or symptoms of gum disease, please schedule a visit at one of our periodontal practices to learn if scaling and root planing can help improve your oral health and protect your smile.